FAQ

 If in doubt, check on the NHS website to see if your medical condition(s) or the medication you are taking means you cannot give blood.
 The donor form gives you the option to list any conditions you may have and/or medication you take in order to give those that need blood an informed choice.

-We also provide educational help sheets and reference material to ensure our members have access to information about all the available alternatives to NHS donor blood transfusion, and we also provide a useful help sheet ‘Optimising blood for surgery’ that can enable members to improve their overall blood health.
+We also provide educational help sheets and reference material to ensure our members have access to information about all the available alternatives to NHS donor blood transfusion, as well as the help sheet ‘Optimising blood for surgery’ that contains advice on how to improve overall blood health.

-Obviously, it is beyond My Medical Choice to cover all situations and medical procedures – but we’ve done our best to provide members with a reasonable choice of reference material links for common surgeries and treatments, as well as a source of further information for private research.
+My Medical Choice cannot cover every possible situation and medical procedure.
+But we have done our best to provide members with a reasonable choice of reference material on common surgeries and treatments, and suggested a source of further information for private research.

-Please note that all NHS trust CEOs have been notified that the My Medical Choice medical alert system is currently operating in their hospitals.
-This was in order to prepare staff for occasions when they’d be dealing with patients who are members and, therefore, fully informed of their rights under NHS Patient Policy.
+Please note that all NHS trust CEOs have been notified that the My Medical Choice medical-alert system is currently operating in their hospitals.
+My Medical Choice is fully committed to helping members and NHS staff achieve the best possible outcome for all concerned in line with NHS Patient Policy.

 Yes.